naddame/ThriftGwt/README.md

 ## <a name="patch"></a>patch
     thrift-0.9.3-gwt.patch
-First, take a look at what changes are in the patch: this only shows you the stats about what it’ll do.
+First, take a look at what changes are in the patch: this only shows you the stats about what it’ll do:

     $ git apply --stat thrift-0.9.3-gwt.patch

-You can test the patch before you actually apply it.
+You can test the patch before you actually apply it:

     $ git apply --check thrift-0.9.3-gwt.patch

-Apply
+Apply:

     $ git am --signoff < thrift-0.9.3-gwt.patch